Haslun

 About Will Haslun

 By training, I'm a corporate attorney — credit facilities, secured transactions, the architecture of complex deals.
 I spent years at firms like Skadden and Kirkland building documents that had to be precise and internally consistent.
-Watercolor is a different discipline but a similar attention: you're constructing something that has to hold together, except the medium pushes back and you can't control it the way you can control a defined term.

 Will Haslun in Central Park during autumn